nallen05/old-norse/skald/README.md

 It extends Bifrost to add:

-**Sprite System:** Treat blocks of ASCII text as objects.
+- **Sprite system:** Treat blocks of ASCII text as objects.
 Move them, color them, & layer them.
-Treat certain characters as transparant.
+Use a transparant character to create composite images.

-**Diff-based Rendering:** Skald uses a double-buffering system.
+- **Efficient diff-based rendering:** Skald uses a double-buffering system.
 It compares the next frame to the current frame and only writes the characters that have changed.
 This allows fast screen updates & animation without flicker.

-**Grid Layout Engine:** Flexibly organize the screen into grids, columns, & windows.
+- **Grid layout engine:** Flexibly organize the screen into grids, columns, & windows.
 Bounding boxes support cropping, fill, border, & left/center/right alignment.

-**Emoji Support:** Treats emojis as double-width unicode characters.
+- **Emoji support:** Treats emojis as double-width unicode characters.
 Handles the logic of rendering double-width characters within monospaced grid & bounding boxes without breaking alignment or leaving artifacts.

 ---------